suncoast-devs/handbook/lessons/cs-api-servers/lecture.md

 # Roles of the API Server

 - Present a consistent, well thought out, series of API Endpoints (URLs) to allow interaction with data.
-- Interact with all the necessary datasources.
+- Interact with all the necessary data sources.
 Primarily, but not limited to, databases.
 - Provide authentication to ensure users are who they say they are.
 - Provide authorization to ensure users are restricted based on their roles.